-A Cure In Sight™ or ACIS, a non-profit organization founded by ocular melanoma survivor and activist Melody Kling, is dedicated to raising ocular melanoma awareness and to helping those with ocular melanoma find and pay for the treatments that they need.
+A Cure In Sight™ or ACIS, a non-profit organization founded by ocular is dedicated to raising ocular melanoma awareness and to helping those with ocular melanoma find and pay for the treatments that they need.
 A Cure In Sight was founded in 2012 and became an official IRS Registered 501 (C)(3) a non profit in 2014.
 A Cure In Sight™ generates funds through the sale of Ocular melanoma awareness products, by accepting donations of money, travel vouchers/frequent flyer miles, time share stays, hotel vouchers, gift cards, and gas cards to help patients find and pay for necessary treatments otherwise outside of their medical budget.
 An OM diagnosis does not have to mean financial crisis…when there is A Cure In Sight™.

 Our Mission Statement